-- Access to website and regular updates from the TSA
+- Access to members only section of our website and regular updates from the TSA

 Spring and Autumn Conferences.
 They bring together staff (from CEO to all level managers) from across the Membership.
 They are an occasion to get updates on the practical work that the TSA is doing and for us to get feedback from Members on what really helps our industry, from factory floor to lobbying Government.
 A way for Members to meet and hear about technical and political developments in the sector, to work together, but also to help the TSA shaping its activities for the year, to tell us where we need to focus our work.
 They include technical talks, updates from TSA staff and consultants, summaries of the work of our Knowledge Networks, talks from industry leaders, perspectives from the supply chain and more.

 National Congress.
 Our flagship annual event held in the late Autumn, generally in October/November, is a celebration of the industry, with more general sessions, inspirational speakers and great networking opportunities.
 Often accompanied by a gala dinner and entertainments.
 It is generally the last event of the TSA calendar, and it is a time for the TSA to take stock of what happened in the year, celebrate the industry’s successes and look at what to expect in the year to come.

 We hold a number of other ad-hoc events each year, often as a one-off following the needs of our Members.

 We meet with MPs, Civil Servants and other Associations, to further the interests of our sector and to raise awareness of its relevance and importance.
 We respond to relevant consultations and calls for evidence from Committees.
 We are also proactive in meeting with policymakers, even if we are considered a “hidden industry”, the services of our Members are vital to the economy and to the running of public services such as the NHS, and it’s important they are reminded of it.